 What is Attendance Allowance?

-Attendance Allowance is a benefit to help with personal care if you are disabled and are 65 or over.
+Attendance Allowance is a benefit to help with personal care if you are disabled and have reached state pension age.

 What will I get?